ravitemer/mcp-registry/README.md

 The registry uses a `${VARIABLE}` placeholder system for configuration templates:

-- Parameters can be global (used across all installation methods) or method-specific
+- Parameters should be declared for each installation method if present
 - Each parameter includes name, description, placeholder, and required flag
 - Consumers replace placeholders with actual values during installation